 Watch body language.
 If people start to fidget uncomfortably, it might be time to let someone else talk.

 Think of conversation as a game of catch.
-If someone asks you a question and you answer it, this is analogous to throwing the ball to you and you catching it.
+If someone asks you a question and you answer it, this is analogous to that person throwing the ball to you and you catching it.
 You're now holding the ball.
 You must ask the other person a question in order to continue the game.
-You can ask the same question s/he asked, or you can choose another one.
+You can ask the same question s/he asked, or you can choose another one, but if you continue talking about yourself, remember that you're holding the metaphorical ball and that no one else can play until you toss the conversation to someone else.

 Include everyone.
 This is mostly the responsibility of the host or organizer of the event, but if you notice the conversation is revolving only around travel to Italy, and one person hasn't been to Italy and is therefore left out, then the next topic should include that person: you could ask about his/her travel experiences, or where s/he would like to travel.